moduit-engineering/xendit-dotnet/README.md

 ### TODO

 1. There are some Xendit's API endpoints that haven't been implemented to this library:
+    - Balance
     - Credit Card
-    - eWallets
     - Cardless Transaction
     - Retail Outlets
     - Invoices
     - Recurring Payments
     - Payouts

-2. Adding tests into this library.
-3. CI/CD
+2. CI/CD

 We welcome any contributions to this project. :)